This review is dedicated to three of the most well-known trading platforms to date; Robinhood, Webull, and TD Ameritrade.

 Though similar to other mobile-only trading platforms like Robinhood, Webull offers some features that other leading brokerages lack.
 Mainly, they offer data and research that is largely above what other free investing apps offer.

 Webull retirement options include Traditional, Roth, or Rollover IRAs.
 These are a great starting point for investors hoping to set aside cash for their retirement years.
-These options allow investors to save on taxes and sets Webull apart as a brokerage account with appeal to a wider swath of investors.
+These options allow investors to save on taxes and sets Webull apart as a brokerage account that appeals to a wider swath of investors.

 The main thing that sets Webull apart from other brokerages is that they are a research and data-oriented platform.
 You will find a wide variety of advanced tools and data all in a very user-friendly app.
 In many cases, you won't need to go anywhere else to get the indicators and information you need to make trades.